-The Fire Department also provides contracted protection services for the University of Northern Iowa with a popluation of more than 13,000 students enrolled.
+Contracted protection services are also provided for the University of Northern Iowa with a population of more than 13,000 students.
 Over 4,600 of those students live on campus.

 Additionally, the Fire Department provides protection services for approximately thirty (36) square miles for the Union and Washington Townships.

 Cedar Falls Fire Rescue is operated under the direction of Chief John Schilling.
-The department takes pride in being an efficient, well-trained, and equipped organization.
+Fire Operations takes pride in being an efficient, well-trained, and equipped organization.
 It provides fire and rescue services from three fire stations.